Petraeus scandal: Congressional involvement

 Although the Tampa FBI agent familiar with Kelley, Fred Humphries, was not put on the case as he was not part of the cybersquad, the agent was said to have become obsessed with the investigation.
-After being instructed by his superiors to steer clear of the case, Humphries reportedly became convinced that the investigation had been stalled because of a politically motivated desire to protect U.S. President Barack Obama.
+After being instructed by his superiors to steer clear of the case, Humphries reportedly became convinced that the investigation had been stalled because of a politically motivated desire to protect Obama.
 The agent then contacted Republican Congressman Dave Reichert, and was able to relay information to House Majority Leader Eric Cantor.
-Cantor's office raised the matter with FBI Director Robert Mueller on October 31.
+Cantor's office raised the matter with FBI Director Robert Mueller on 31 October.

 After news of the affair between Petraeus and Broadwell broke, several members of Congress stated that they felt they should have been informed about the FBI investigation earlier.

 U.S. military

-On November 13, it emerged that Kelley had a connection to General John R. Allen, Petraeus' successor as top commander in Afghanistan.
-Defense Secretary Panetta, Petraeus' predecessor at the CIA, said that Allen's nomination for Supreme Allied Commander Europe would be "delayed."
+On 13 November, it emerged that Kelley had a connection to General John R. Allen, Petraeus' successor as top commander in Afghanistan.
+Defense Secretary Panetta, Petraeus' predecessor at the CIA, said that Allen's nomination for Supreme Allied Commander Europe would be "delayed".
 News agencies reported that Allen's communications with Kelley were under investigation.